American Sign Language: Sign variants

-Most popularly, there are variants of the signs for English words such as "birthday", "pizza", "Halloween", "early", and "soon", just a sample of the most commonly recognized signs with variants based on regional change.
-The sign for "school" is commonly varied between black and white signers; the variants used by black signers are sometimes called Black American Sign Language.
-Social variation is also found between citation forms and forms used by Deaf gay men for words such as "pain" and "protest".
+Most popularly, there are variants of the signs for words such as "birthday", "pizza", "Halloween", "early", and "soon", just a sample of the most commonly recognized signs with variants based on regional change.
+The sign for "school" is commonly varied between black and white signers due to previously segregated schools for the deaf.
+The racially segregated schools led to the development of two separate signed language varieties.
+Research is being done to see if Black American Sign Language (BASL) is its own separate language from ASL or a dialect.
+Social variation is also found between citation forms and forms used by deaf gay men for words such as "pain" and "protest".

 History and implications

-The prevalence of residential Deaf schools can account for much of the regional variance of signs and sign productions across the United States.
+The prevalence of residential deaf schools can account for the slight regional variance of signs and sign productions across the United States.
 Deaf schools often serve students of the state in which the school resides.
-That limited access to signers from other regions, combined with the residential quality of Deaf Schools promoted specific use of certain sign variants.
-Native signers did not have much access to signers from other regions during the beginning years of their education.
-It is hypothesized that because of that seclusion, certain variants of a sign prevailed over others due to the choice of variant used by the student of the school/signers in the community.
+It is hypothesized that because of there being one or only a few deaf residential schools for the deaf, certain variants of a sign prevailed over others due to the choice of variant used by the student of the school/signers in the community.
+Prior to the invention of the internet, there was limited access to signers from other regions; however, this has changed with the invention of internet and the ability to view signs online.

 However, American Sign Language does not appear to be vastly varied in comparison to other signed languages.
-That is because when Deaf education was beginning in the United States, many educators flocked to the American School for the Deaf in Hartford, Connecticut, whose central location for the first generation of educators in Deaf education to learn American Sign Language allows ASL to be more standardized than its variant.
+That is because when deaf education was beginning in the United States, many educators flocked to the American School for the Deaf in Hartford, Connecticut, whose central location for the first generation of educators in deaf education to learn American Sign Language allows ASL to be more standardized.